Picture of Mia Hill

 Contrary to popular belief, it may come as a surprise that many pet rabbits cannot be litterbox trained.
 In reality, most indoor pet rabbits prefer to do their business in a designated corner of their living space.
 Rabbit owners should place some type of substrate, such as newspapers or absorbent bedding, in the corner so that their rabbits can easily utilize the area for elimination.

 In addition to providing a sanctified restroom corner for bunnies, it is also important for owners to be aware of the importance of cleaning and maintaining the area for sanitary reasons.
-Once appropriately cleaned and sanitized with appropriate products intended for animal use, rabbit owners can help ensure a long and healthy life for their small furry friends.
+Once appropriately cleaned and sanitized with appropriate products intended for animal use, rabbit owners can help ensure a long and healthy life for their small furry friends by keeping them litter box trained.
+Even litter box-trained rabbits may occasionally poop outside their designated area due to stubbornness or territorial instincts.

 Where do bunnies like to poop and pee?

-Bunnies are tidy creatures and prefer to eat, sleep and do their business in one specific area.
+Bunnies are tidy creatures and prefer to eat, sleep, and do their business in one specific area.
 They like to use the same patch of grass or dirt to both pee and poop, so they can keep their living space clean and organized.
 To do this, bunnies will naturally dig holes that they lay in while doing their business.
+In addition to their pooping habits, bunny pees should also be managed by providing a designated area for urination.

 Although it may look like they are making a mess of your garden, they are helping the soil by loosening it with the holes to promote healthy roots for your plants.